Date Joined: February 9, 2010

 All My Children - I watched it from when I was conceived until it was cancelled in 2011.

-Cold Case - This is such an incredible show.
+Cold Case - This was such an incredible show.
 I wish they could get it approved for DVD.
 Vera is my favorite character and I don't "ship" anyone.

 The Walking Dead - I was a fan of the graphic novels first.
 But the TV show is incredible and waiting until October is going to stink!